Wolframe107/Wolframe107/README.md

 - 👋 Hi, I’m @Wolframe107
-- 👀 I’m interested in eating horse meat
+- 👀 I’m interested in things
-- 🌱 I’m currently learning everything
+- 🌱 I’m currently learning things
-- 💞️ I’m looking to collaborate on myself
+- 💞️ I’m looking to collaborate on things
-- 📫 How to reach me :)
+- 📫 millekage@gmail.com

 <!---
 Wolframe107/Wolframe107 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.